Phenylmagnesium bromide: Structure

 Structure of ether adducts of phenylmagnesium bromide where OR_{2} an ether.

 Although phenylmagnesium bromide is routinely represented as C6H5MgBr, the compound's structure is more complicated.
 Like most Grignard reagents, phenylmagnesium bromide is invariably observed as an adduct with various Lewis bases.
 Examples include the diethyl ether and tetrahydrofuran complexes C6H5MgBr[O(C2H5)2]2 and C6H5MgBr(OC4H8)2, respectively.
 Thus, the Mg in those adducts is tetrahedral and obeys the octet rule.
 The Mg–O distances are 201 and 206 pm, and the Mg–C and Mg–Br distances are 220 pm and 244 pm, respectively in the diethyl ether complex.
 In their reactions of these complexes, these ether ligands dissociate.

-Chemistry
+Reactions

 Phenylmagnesium bromide is a strong nucleophile as well as a strong base.
-It can abstract even mildly acidic protons, thus the substrate must be protected where necessary.
-It often adds to carbonyls, such as ketones, aldehydes.
+It can abstract even mildly acidic protons.
+It often adds to ketones to give tertiary alcohols.
 With carbon dioxide, it reacts to give benzoic acid after an acidic workup.
-If three equivalents are reacted with phosphorus trichloride, triphenylphosphine can be made.
+If it is treated equivalents with one third equivalent of phosphorus trichloride, triphenylphosphine results.